-Are you thinking of getting a Chesapeake Bay Retriever?
-Here is a brief background of this loyal, courageous and happy large dog.
+Are you thinking of getting a Chesapeake Bay retriever?
+Here is a brief background of this loyal, courageous, and happy large dog.

 Accepted colours according to KC standards are ash, brown, light brown, dark brown, dead grass, and sedge.
-These colours allow Chessies to camouflage in its surroundings, which is specifically helpful in hunting.
+These colours allow the Chessie to camouflage in its surroundings, which is specifically helpful in hunting.
 Although this breed sheds heavily in the spring and autumn, grooming is relatively easy because it does not need to be taken to a professional groomer for trimming or clipping.
 Regular brushing will take care of the dead hair and distribute natural oils.
 A warm bath will also be beneficial during shedding season.

 Apart from caring for its coat, also pay attention to its teeth, ears, and nails.
 Some owners tend to ignore other aspects of grooming and only focus on the coat.
 Also check your Chessie’s skin for abnormal spots and fleas/ticks.

 The Chesapeake Bay retriever, like other retrievers, is a happy, affectionate, and loyal companion.
 It has a natural compassion toward children, but won’t put up with too much pestering and would rather walk away.
 It not recommended for families with very young children as it tends to be protective of its food and toys.
 It may also wrongly judge boisterous play as danger.
 However, as a breed that matures late and develops protective tendencies at around three years old, early training and socialisation will help control unwanted behaviours.
 The Chessie usually get along with other family pets but can be aggressive toward animals they do not know.